pluginever/wc-min-max-quantities/readme.txt

 = Does the cart have a separate min/max rule? =
 Yes, you need to set a separate cart rule from the settings.
 Whatever min/max rule you set, whether global or per product, the cart rule will eventually get priority.

 = What if I do not set the cart rule? =
 The cart will maintain the global or product rules if the cart rule is not set.

+= Can I set the min-max rule for the product category? = Yes, you can set the min/max quantity rule for the product category.
+You can choose any number of products within the given condition in the product category.

 == Screenshots ==
 1. Per product settings
 2. Global settings

 == Changelog ==
+= 2.1.8 (21st Aug 2025) =
+- Compatibility: Checked compatibility with the WooCommerce v10.1 and WordPress v6.8.

 = 2.1.7 (1st Aug 2025) =
 - Fix: Fixed known bug.